vmware/vic-product/docs/user_doc/vic_vsphere_admin/uninstall_vic.md

 4. Unregister the vSphere Integrated Containers plug-in from vCenter Server by using the Managed Object Browser.
 	1. Log in to https://<i>vCenter_Server_address</i>/mob/?moid=ExtensionManager with vCenter Server administrator credentials.
 	2. In ExtensionManager, click **unregisterExtension**.
-	3. Enter `com.vmware.vic.ui` for the extension key value, and click **Invoke Method**.
-	4. Verify that the result displays `void` and not an error message.

-	An error message might appear if the specified extension is not registered, or if an unexpected runtime error occurs.

 	5. Enter `com.vmware.vic` for the extension key value, and click **Invoke Method**.
 	6. Verify that the result displays `void` and not an error message.
 	7. Close the window.